Ambulance Services NAICS 621910

 Recent Developments

-- Ambulance service industry employment decreased slightly and average wages for nonsupervisory employees increased slightly during the first month of 2025, according to the US Bureau of Labor Statistics.
-Ambulance service industry sales are forecast to increase at a 5.76% compounded annual rate from 2024 to 2028, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.
+• Ambulance service industry employment increased moderately and average wages for nonsupervisory employees increased slightly during the first seven months of 2025, according to the US Bureau of Labor Statistics.
+Ambulance service industry sales are forecast to increase at a 5.76% compounded annual rate from 2025 to 2029, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue